edurant/edurant.github.io/courses/ee3221/syllabus.md

 ### Late Labs and Homework

 Lab reports and other assignments must be submitted at or before the specified time on the specified due date.
 Late assignments will generally be penalized by 10% of the maximum grade for every business day or part of a business day they are late.
 Certain assignments, normally homework, may not be accepted late, particularly if the solution was given.
 Certain time-critical assignments, especially demos and homework in certain classes, will be penalized at double or triple the normal rate.
 Assignments may not be accepted after 11&nbsp;P.M. on Friday of week 10.

 ### Exams
 * If you have a valid excuse for missing an exam, you must contact me in advance to discuss your situation and to make arrangements to take the exam at another time.
 Exams missed without making such prior arrangements may only be taken later under the most exceptional of circumstances.
 * The midterm and the final are in-person and on paper except for students approved by MSOE for online-only delivery; these students will take exams in Canvas at the designated times.
 * The midterm is given during the week 6 lab period (there is no week 6 quiz).
-* The final is given at the default time, which is 8 AM on Monday of week 11 for this 8 AM class.
+* The final is given at the default time, which is 2 PM on Thursday of week 11 for this 4 PM class.
 It may cover any material from the course.
 The final exam will last 2 hours.

 ### Homework
 * Homework will be assigned throughout the quarter and is due as specified.
-* Homework must be done on 8.5 inch by 11 inch “paper” (scanned hardcopy or in a software program such as OneNote) with ≈1 inch margins on all sides - violating this format may result in rejection of the submission (otherwise problems arise, such as the edges are clipped in electronic files).
+* Homework must be done on 8.5 inch by 11 inch “paper” (scanned hardcopy or in a software program such as OneNote) with ≈1 inch margins on all sides - violating this format may result in rejection of the submission.
 All students may submit in Canvas.
 In-person students may instead submit hardcopy homework during lab.
-* Mark each problem number distinctly and clearly (bold circle or square around the problem number, for example).
+* Mark each problem number distinctly and clearly.

 ## Sources of Academic Help: Instructor (class sessions, office hours, Canvas, Teams, phone)